Tenemo/sealed-vote-server/README.md

-# Sealed Vote Server
+# sealed.vote server

-This is the backend server for the [sealed.vote](https://sealed.vote) application, built using Fastify.
-It is designed to handle the creation and management of polls, where users can vote on various options, and the results are calculated using geometric mean for fairness and anonymity.
+This is the backend for the [sealed.vote](https://sealed.vote) application, built using Fastify.
+Uses the [threshold-elgamal](https://www.npmjs.com/package/threshold-elgamal) package to provide REST API endpoints for managing a homomorphic encryption-based vote.

 [Endpoint documentation](docs/endpoints.md)